Freelancer-Protocol/docs/example.md

   <img src="/images/StevesReceives.png" alt="accessibility text" >
 </div>

-Steve chooses to <span class="button secondary-green" style="width: 195px"> Accept with Modification</span>
+Steve chooses to <span class="button secondary-green" > Accept with Modification</span>

 That way he is able to fill in the _Deliverable description_.